Prevention is better than cure!

 - Realise the full resale value of your bike.

-- Everything required in one kit: Safe-Start, JB Weld, rubber glove, surface cleaner & installation guide.
+- Everything required (except clutch cover gasket) in one kit: Safe-Start, JB Weld, rubber glove, surface cleaner & installation guide.

 Kick-back Damage Examples